flatironinstitute/sciware/20_Documentation/main.md

 Explain _to whom_?
 Understand _by whom_?

-## Okay sure, but what documentation are we talking about today?
+## What documentation are we talking about today?

-Today's session looks at documentation that:
+- User-facing: users (not developers) of your code
+  - this includes _your future self_: <6 months you forget how to use own code!

-- Can be seen without opening a code editor (or a journal subscription)
+- Text that can be seen without opening a code editor (or reading a journal)
-- Intended for people who run the code but aren't contributing to it

-We'll talk about other scales and audiences again in the future
+  - eg typing in {\tt ipython}
+    ```python
+    ?range
+    ```

+    (give output).
+Called inline doc

+  - eg typing in {\tt MATLAB/octave}
+    ```matlab
+>> help linspace
+ LINSPACE Linearly spaced vector.
+    LINSPACE(X1, X2) generates a row vector of 100 linearly
+    equally spaced points between X1 and X2.

+    LINSPACE(X1, X2, N) generates N points between X1 and X2.
+    For N = 1, LINSPACE returns X2.

+    Class support for inputs X1,X2:
+       float: double, single

+    See also LOGSPACE, COLON.
+    ```

+## Won't talk about today, but important:

+- writing tests for your code/function
+- choosing a good interface (API) for your code/func
+- your algorithms :)  (the body of your code)
+- good commenting of code
+- discussion/documentation of bugs (eg git Issues)
+- academic papers showcasing your package

-## Types of documentation that are in scope
+## Types of documentation for today

-- API documentation
+- API documentation = how to use a given function
   - Ex: docstrings, doxygen, ...
 - Basic installation/Getting Started
-  - "How to make sure the system works at all"
+  - "How to make sure the code"
-  - Frequently in Readme.md
+  - Frequently in a Readme.md on github: the first thing a potential user sees
 - More extensive narrative documentation
   - Wikis, compiled manuals, ...
   - More detailed use cases, system design & choices, etc.